GuyHadas/BillboardTopTen/Readme.md

 ### Data Visualization and Graphing

 BillboardTopTen takes advantage of React.JS rapid render library for smooth visualization of Billboard's charts.
-There are two separate React components in charge of data visualization for BillboardTopTen.
+There are two separate React components in charge of data visualization for BillboardTopTen: Charts component and Graph component.

 The first component is the charts component.
 This component displays a track's progression over time by drawing out distinct lines following a tracks ranking.
-The chart component contains an SVG tag split in two five subsection.
-Each subsection contains ten lines for each track.
-Every line's vertical coordinate represents a tracks position for the current week while the lines end represents the position of the track in the next week.
-Each subsection is given a velocity such that the lines are animated across the screen.
+Using a set velocity, the lines are animated across the screen.

 #### Sample Charts Code Snippet